 - Ability to monitor and control the project budget.

 A good project manager must master these skills.
-And they should ensure that they update and expand their skills from time to time.
-They should also tailor their skills according to the needs of the project.
-With a variety of skills and knowledge that a project manager possesses, he or she must be willing to make hard decisions.
-They must also take ownership of the projects at hand.
-A project manager has to be a bright professional.
-They should be a charismatic and creative individual who inspires their teams and can do their tasks well and wisely.
+They should also ensure to update and expand their skills continuously.
+Good Project Managers should also tailor their skills according to the needs of the project.
+With a variety of skills and knowledge that a project manager possesses, he or she must be willing to make tough decisions.
+They must also take ownership of the projects they are managing.
+A project manager has to be a smart professional.
+They should be charismatic and creative individuals who inspire their teams and can do their tasks well and wisely.

-The project controller/expediter is a key member of the project team.
-They work directly with the project manager in the project management office, assisting them in defining project objectives and goals.
+The project coordinator/expediter is a key member of the project team.
+They work directly with the project manager in the project management office, providing assistance in defining project objectives and goals.
 Moreover, they create a project schedule, budget, and report the project progress against the project management plan.
-Being the controller of the project, they have to ensure that the project is going according to the plan.
-If they find something going off the track, they would report that to the project manager.
-In addition, a project controller also participates in controlling the change requests.
+Being the coordinator of the project, they have to ensure that the project is going according to the plan.
+If they find something going off the track, they should report the issue to the project manager.
+In addition, a project coordinator also participates in controlling the change requests.
 They would make sure that only the changes that deliver good results are accepted.
 They will even recommend preventive and corrective actions where necessary.
-Project controllers coordinate the project plan with the stakeholders.
-And they also assist the project manager in refining the plan to meet the project goals.
+Project coordinators coordinate the project plan with the stakeholders.
+They also assist the project manager in refining the plan to meet the project goals.

-Although the project controllers have the duty to participate in all-rounded tasks, they often specialize in their roles too.
-For example, they would train themselves or certify on project scheduling, costing, or procurement.
-To specialize in project scheduling, a project controller could do the PMI-Scheduling Professional (SP) certification.
-And, to implement a project schedule digitally, they would learn Microsoft Project.
-To deal with Agile projects, they would take training on Agile.
+Although the project coordinators have the duty to participate in all project-related tasks, they often specialize in their roles too.
+For example, they would get training or certifications in project scheduling, budgeting, or procurement.
+To specialize in project scheduling, a project coordinator could do the PMI-Scheduling Professional (SP) certification.
+In order to implement a project schedule digitally; they would need to learn Microsoft Project.
+To deal with Agile projects, they should attend a training course in Agile.

-Distinguishing between a project coordinator and project expeditor, there aren’t many differences between these two roles.
-Both have mainly the same day to day activities, the difference comes in their level of authority.
-Project controllers are given limited authority by their project managers in making decisions.
+There are not too many differences between a project coordinator and a project expeditor roles.
+Both have mainly the same day-to-day activities, but the difference comes in their level of authority.
+Project coordinators are given limited authority by their project managers in making decisions.
 Project expeditors on the other hand have no authority to make decisions.
 In some cases, however, their managers may give them very little authority.

-Project assistants have the responsibility to help the project management office achieving the project objectives.
+Project assistants have the responsibility to help the project management office achieve the project objectives.
 Project assistants work with their project managers in their efforts to manage the projects.
-The typical responsibilities of a project assistant include helping to optimize the resources, monitoring the project budget, overseeing vendor performance.
+The typical responsibilities of a project assistant include helping to optimize the resources, monitoring the project budget, and overseeing vendor performance.
 They also manage the project file system, help the management in creating project documentation, report project updates to management.
-Moreover, collaborating with the team members to maximize productivity is also their responsibility.
+Moreover, it is also their responsibility to collaborate with the team members to maximize productivity.

 In a PMO, depending on the size or complexity of the projects, there could be many assistants in the office.
-Project assistants are in great demand by the project management offices.
-In fact, due to their many facilitating activities, they are often considered as the right hand of the project manager.
+Project assistants are in great demand from the project management offices.
+In fact, due to their many facilitating activities, they are often considered as the right-hand persons supporting the project manager.

 What Makes a PMO Successful?

 The success of a project management office is dependent on the performance of the team.
-But not just this, there are also various other factors that contribute to either success or failure of the PMO.
+But not just this, there are also various other factors that contribute to either the success or the failure of the PMO.
 It is obvious that the failure of a PMO is the failure of the organization.
-And, it is the failure of the project also.
 Therefore, the elements that make a PMO successful must be present in the PMO.

-So, what do we need to make the project management office successful?
+So, what do we need to make the project management office and the organization successful?
 Read on to find out.

 Competent Project Managers

-Who can we say is a competent project manager?
+What are the characteristics of a competent project manager?
 Well, it’s a combination of experience, skills, attitude, and knowledge that makes the project manager competent.
-The competent project manager possesses advanced project management knowledge and preferably also must have achieved certification in project management.
-They should know the tools and the techniques necessary for the successful initiation, planning, execution, and controlling of the project.
+The competent project manager has advanced project management knowledge and preferably certification in project management.
+A competent Project Manager should know the tools and the techniques necessary for successful initiation, planning, execution, and controlling of the project.
 Also, they should have prior project management experience.
-So, if the project manager has all these, plus, they have the ability to constantly apply these to projects, they are a competent project manager.
+So, if the project manager has all these characteristics, plus, they can constantly apply them to projects, they are considered to be competent Project Managers.

-An incompetent project manager would not possess these things.
-So, they would fail to take the project to successful completion.
-Such a project manager in a project management office would be a hindrance to the success of the office since the project manager is an important role.
-And that they have all-rounder responsibilities, they must be competent enough to serve in a PMO.
+An incompetent project manager would fail to take the project to successful completion.
+Such a project manager would be a hindrance to the success of the organization since the project manager is an important role.
+Project managers need to have all-rounder responsibilities, and be competent enough to serve in a PMO.